NoNameSVK123/rockpaperscissors/README.md

 # rockpaperscissors
-Simple rock paper scissors game, which can be played in web console!
+Simple rock paper scissors game, which can be played with simple UI!